Sukuk: Challenges

-and several large near defaults such as that of Dubai World saved by a $10 billion loan from Abu Dhabi As of 2009, there were a number of cases where the sukuk had defaulted or were in serious trouble.
+and several large near defaults such as that of Dubai World, which was saved by a $10 billion loan from Abu Dhabi As of 2009, there were a number of cases where the sukuk had defaulted or were in serious trouble.
 In May 2009, Investment Dar of Kuwait defaulted on $100 million sukuk.
-Saad Group set up a committee to restructure $650 million Golden Belt 1 sukuk.
+Saad Group set up a committee to restructure the $650 million Golden Belt 1 sukuk.
 Standard & Poor's cut the rating of that sukuk "owing to the non-availability of vital information".

-Another source (Mushtak Parker) claims there "have been a mere three or four" sukuk defaults – East Cameron sukuk in Louisiana (a dispute relating to the profit-sharing arrangement of the instrument); the Investment Dar sukuk (to do with "cash flow problems of the company and its subsidiaries, albeit it had a side dispute with an investor, Blom Bank relating to the syariah aspects of the contracts"); and the "notorious" Saad/Al Gosaibi sukuk default ("more a market failure and an internecine dispute between the two Saudi partners").
+Another source (Mushtak Parker) claims there "have been a mere three or four" sukuk defaults—the East Cameron sukuk in Louisiana (a dispute relating to the profit-sharing arrangement of the instrument); the Investment Dar sukuk (to do with "cash flow problems of the company and its subsidiaries, albeit it had a side dispute with an investor, Blom Bank relating to the shariah aspects of the contracts"); and the "notorious" Saad/Al Gosaibi sukuk default ("more a market failure and an internecine dispute between the two Saudi partners").